 BSCC welcomes new members - both novices and experienced racers.
 Equipment and coaching are provided for beginners.

 Our main club session takes place on Sunday mornings all year round, and includes coaching groups for juniors of all standards and for intermediate/advanced adult members.
 Club members may also attend additional race training groups at other times (dependent on age, standard, and season).

 Established racing paddlers: If you already have racing experience please be sure to mention the amount and standard when arranging to visit so that we can direct you to the most appropriate training group.

-To arrange your first visit, or to be added to the waiting list for our Starter/Discover courses, please contact the Secretary by e-mail, or by filling in the form on this page.
+To arrange your first visit, or to be added to the waiting list for our novice programme, please contact the Secretary by e-mail, or by filling in the form on this page.
 Please include the participants' name(s), contact details, age (if a child), and past paddling experience if any.

 Please make sure you read the FAQs below.
 If you still have questions, please email the Secretary, or phone 01279 755089.